leva® Frequently Asked Questions

 What are the indications for use?

-The leva Pelvic Digital Health System (leva PDHS) is intended for: (i) strengthening of the pelvic floor muscles; and (ii) rehabilitation and training of weak pelvic floor muscles for the treatment of stress, mixed and mild to moderate urgency urinary incontinence in women.
-This product interacts with the user via smartphone technology.
+The leva Digital Therapeutic is intended for: (i) strengthening of the pelvic floor muscles; and (ii) rehabilitation and training of weak pelvic floor muscles for the treatment of stress, mixed, and mild to moderate urgency urinary incontinence in women.

 Can I get leva without a Medical Order?

-No. leva is only available via a Medical Order through your doctor.
+No. leva is only available via a Medical Order through your healthcare provider.

 Is there co-pay assistance?

 Co-pay assistance is not available at this time.

 Once your Medical Order is received a trusted Renovia Women’s Center Educator will contact you to discuss your goals, how leva can help, and process payment.
 Upon receipt of your order, a Renovia’s Women’s Center Coach will contact you to set up your leva, schedule a product training session, and provide on-going support.
 If you have any questions, please call Renovia at (833) 948-0346.